3 Spatial data operations

 grid['population'].sum()

-To illustrate the .distance method, let’s take the three highest point in New Zealand:
+To illustrate the .distance method, let’s take the three highest points in New Zealand with .sort_values and .iloc.

 nz_highest